github/explore/topics/guildwars2/index.md

 ---
-aliases: guildwars-2, gw2, guild-wars-2
+aliases: guildwars-2, gw2, guild-wars-2, guildwarstwo
 created_by: ArenaNet
-display_name: Guild Wars Two
+display_name: Guild Wars 2
 logo: guildwars2.png
 released: August 28, 2012
 short_description: Guild Wars 2 is an MMORPG in the world of Tyria, following up the story from Guild Wars.